-The purpose of this Official Statement, which includes the cover page and appendices hereto, is to set forth certain information in connection with the issuance by the San Francisco Bay Area Rapid Transit District (the "District" or "BART") of \$686,730,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-1 (Green Bonds) (the "2022D-1 Bonds"), and \$13,270,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-2 (Federally Taxable) (Green Bonds) (the "2022D-2 Bonds" and, together with the 2022D-1 Bonds, the "2022 Bonds").
+The purpose of this Official Statement, which includes the cover page and appendices hereto, is to set forth certain information in connection with the issuance by the San Francisco Bay Area Rapid Transit District (the "District" or "BART") of \$604,270,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-1 (Green Bonds) (the "2022D-1 Bonds"), \$95,730,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-2 (Federally Taxable) (Green Bonds) (the "2022D-2 Bonds" and, together with the 2022D-1 Bonds, the "2022D Bonds"), and \$58,550,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2016), 2022 Series D-2 (Federally Taxable) (Green Bonds) (the "2022D-2 Bonds" and, together with the 2022D-1 Bonds, the "2022D Bonds"), and \$58,550,000 aggregate principal amount of San Francisco Bay Area Rapid Transit District General Obligation Bonds (Election of 2004), 2022 Refunding Series H (Federally Taxable) (Green Bonds) (the "2022H Bonds" and, together with the 2022D-2 Bonds and the 2022H Bonds shall collectively be known as the "Taxable Bonds."

 The District was created in 1957 pursuant to the laws of the State of California (the "State") to provide rapid transit service in the San Francisco Bay Area.
 The District is governed by an elected board of directors consisting of nine members, and is composed of all of the area in the Counties of Alameda and Contra Costa and the City and County of San Francisco (herein referred to as the "Three BART Counties").
 In addition, the District operates facilities on District-owned property within the County of San Mateo and on property within the County of Santa Clara to which BART has obtained an easement.
 The District also acquired the right to use additional right of way and station locations in connection with the extension of its rapid transit system (the "BART System") to the San Francisco International Airport ("SFO") located in the County of San Mateo.
 The Counties of San Mateo and Santa Clara, however, are not part of the District's tax base.
 The first phase of the extension of the BART System into the County of Santa Clara was completed in Fiscal Year 2019-20, as service to the Milpitas and Berryessa/North San José stations began on June 13, 2020.
 The District's transit system extends over 130 miles and is the major transit provider of transbay traffic between the East Bay and downtown San Francisco, averaging historically over 227,000 transbay passengers each weekday and over 120 million passengers annually before the COVID-19 pandemic.
 BART System ridership has been seriously impacted by the COVID-19 pandemic that triggered shelter-in-place orders throughout the BART System and resulted in sharp ridership declines compared to historical ridership levels.
 Ridership as of March 2022 remained approximately 66% below March 2019 levels.
-For additional information concerning the District, see Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING For information relating to the COVID-19 pandemic, see "INVESTMENT INFORMATION."
-CONSIDERATIONS - Infectious Disease Outbreak" and Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - THE BART SYSTEM -Ridership" and "- Adopted Budget for Fiscal Year 2021-22 and Preliminary Budget for Fiscal Year 2022-23."
+For additional information concerning the District, see Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION."
+For information relating to the COVID-19 pandemic, see "INVESTMENT CONSIDERATIONS - Infectious Disease Outbreak" and Appendix A - "SAN FRANCISCO BAY AREA RAPID TRANSIT DISTRICT FINANCIAL AND OPERATING INFORMATION - THE BART SYSTEM - Ridership" and "- Adopted Budget for Fiscal Year 2021-22 and Preliminary Budget for Fiscal Year 2022-23."
 For information relating to economic conditions within the Three BART Counties and the State, see Appendix D - "THE ECONOMY OF THE THREE BART COUNTIES."